wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 All In One WP Security also uses an unprecedented security points grading system to measure how well you are protecting your site based on the security features you have activated.

 Our security and firewall rules are categorized into "basic", "intermediate" and "advanced".
 This way you can apply the firewall rules progressively without breaking your site's functionality.

+The All In One WordPress Security plugin doesn't slow down your site and it is 100% free.

 Below is a list of the security and firewall features offered in this plugin: